Plan information

 For eligibility purposes, a year of service means a 12-month period starting with the date you commence employment and any anniversary date thereof during which you complete 1,000 or more hours of service.
 Service completed at any higher educational institution, teaching hospital or not-for-profit research foundation, not-for-profit support organization for higher educational institutions, as well as service at a member of the controlled group of the University, will count toward the two-year service requirement.

-You are not eligible to receive the University's Direct Contribution if you are a Time-as-Reported employee, departmental fellow, intern, resident, fellow, postdoctoral fellow, postdoctoral research associate, postdoctoral teaching fellow, EDC associate, non-GFT clinical faculty, visiting faculty, adjunct/per session faculty, part-time assistant coach, in-house agency nurse, in-house operating room technician, leased employee, student whose employment is incidental to your education at the University.
+You are not eligible to receive the University’s Direct Contribution if you are a depart-mental fellow, intern, participant in the in-house staffing program, postdoctoral fellow, post-doctoral research associate, postdoctoral teaching fellow, EDC associate, non- GFT clinical faculty, visiting faculty, adjunct/per session faculty, part-time assistant coach, leased employee, a worker whose primary work assignment is outside the United States and has an employer of record that is an entity other than the University of Rochester, or student whose employment is incidental to your education at the University.

 Contributions to this account will be 100% vested immediately.